 The Kumano Kodo consists of several pilgrim routes that span across the Kii Hantō region of Japan.
 These ancient trails lead to the Three Grand Shrines, or Kumano Sanzan, and have been used for religious pilgrimages for hundreds of years.

 The trek is generally about 5 days long, but you can opt to explore one of the shorter trails or go on a day excursion if you have limited time.
 These trails are incredibly popular and are open all year round.
 So, if you want to avoid most of the crowds, make sure you trek during the week instead of the weekend.

 If you’re keen for a more serious trek, the Shikoku Pilgrimage is comparable to the Camino de Santiago and can take more than 60 days to complete.
 This trek covers the Shikoku region and passes 88 temples.

 The Shikoku Pilgrimage is a beautiful and spiritual journey, but it is also very tough and long.
 However, you can choose to hike for as long as you want or use public transportation at some points instead of walking the whole circuit.

-Note that the mountainous areas of Japan can experience rain and snow throughout the year so be prepared for any weather!
+Please Note: The mountainous areas of Japan can experience rain and snow throughout the year, so be prepared for any weather!